NclRSE-Training/Version-Control-Git-Teaching-Notes/episode4_ex4.md

 $ git commit -m "Add biography file"
   </pre>

 Modify the file as described (modify one line, add a fourth line).
-To display the differences between its updated state and its original state, use ```git diff```:
+To display the differences between its updated state and its original state, use <code>git diff</code>:

   <pre>
 $ git diff me.txt